 11 art students share their hopes and fears about the eu referendum

-If the UK votes leave on Thursday, the lives of generations to come will change in an instant.
-Whilst concerns around immigration and sovereignty dominate the discourse, the potential impact on the creative industries is often overlooked.
-Here, a...
+If the UK votes to leave the EU on Thursday, generations to come will change in an instant.
+While concerns around immigration and sovereignty dominate the discourse, the potential impact on the creative industries is often overlooked.
+Here, a number...

-European art students are questioning whether or not they'll be able to complete their degrees and follow their creative dreams, whilst UK students are preoccupied by the fact that their freedom of movement may be restricted.
-Many UK students share Liza's view that "It's scary to think that you won't be able to just pack your bags and be creative somewhere else.
+European art students are questioning whether or not they'll be able to complete their degrees and follow their creative dreams, while UK students are preoccupied by the fact that their freedom of movement may be restricted.
+Many UK students share fashion design student Liza's view that, "It's scary to think that you won't be able to just pack your bags and be creative somewhere else.
 Getting a visa is expensive and it takes time, by leaving the EU we'd be putting barriers up where they don't need to be."

 An education in the arts is already elitist, especially in London where the cost of living has got so high it's almost a really unfunny joke.
 However, regardless of the multiplying £ signs, the EU arts students that I speak to are in awe of everything about London.
-It offers them an education which is highly recognisable internationally and an environment where people feel free to express themselves.
-It's a forward thinking city which is saturated in it's own cultural history.
+It offers them an education which is highly recognizable internationally and in an environment where people feel free to express themselves.
+It's a forward-thinking city which is saturated in it's own cultural history.
 Everywhere you look there is fuel to feed the young creative brain.

-EU students who study in England currently pay the same university fees as UK home students (£9,000 per year), but if the UK decides to leave the European Union, this will no longer be the case.
-EU students would have to apply on the same basis as International Students who pay the eye-wateringly high £15,000 per year.
-Will an education in the arts soon only be available to the Princesses, the privileged and the British born-and-bred?
+EU students who study in England currently pay the same university fees as UK home students (£9,000, or roughly $11,000 per year), but if the UK decides to leave the European Union, this will no longer be the case.
+EU students would have to apply on the same basis as International Students who pay the eye-wateringly high £15,000, or $20,000 per year.
+Will an education in the arts soon only be available to the Princesses, the privileged, and the British born-and-bred?
 Here's what the art students themselves have to say on the matter:

-Norway participates in the Erasmus programme, but has a completely different relationship with Europe.
-The EEA (European Economic Area) is a trading organisation which allows free movement of goods and people.
+Norway participates in the Erasmus program, but has a completely different relationship with Europe.
+The EEA (European Economic Area) is a trading organization which allows free movement of goods and people.
 Norway has more freedom and doesn't bow down to Brussels.
-The downside is that students pay international fees, which Josie describes as "torturous for Norwegian students".
+The downside is that students pay international fees, which Josie describes as "torturous for Norwegian students."
 If the UK adopted this approach, it would exacerbate the fact that a degree in the arts is now elitist, as the fees for EU students would hit those dangerous double figures.

 "Leaving the EU would be a selfish decision.
 What's so great about London is that it's a multicultural city!
 Yet I do believe that the fees should be the same for everyone.
 There are lots of talented international students, but I feel the universities give them preference because of the amount of money they're paying" Blué (23, UK, Photography)

 Many UK art students, myself included, dream of working in their creative fields in EU countries.
 Nigel Carrington, Vice Chancellor of the University of the Arts London, has said that leaving the EU would make this process a lot harder.
-"We've had a 50 per cent increase in the number of our students going abroad to study under the Erasmus programme over the last three years".
+"We've had a 50% increase in the number of our students going abroad to study under the Erasmus program over the last three years."